2017 7:30 pm

 Howard Wall (horn), New York Philharmonic

-Journey through five centuries of music with Elmira Darvarova and Howard Wall as your guides.
-From a suite of Baroque music to Mozart, Piazzolla, Norman Zocher and many more great composers from the past and present.
-This one of a kind concert also includes two American Premieries - Marin Marais' Les Folies d'Espagne (arr.
+Journey through five centuries of music with Elmira Darvarova and Howard Wall (BFA'72) as your guides.
+From a suite of Baroque music to Mozart, Piazzolla, Norman Zocher and many more great composers past and present.
+This unique musical journey also includes two American Premieres - Marin Marais' Les Folies d'Espagne (arr.
 Howard Wall) and Phillip Ramey's Meditation for Violin & Horn.

 COST: Free and open to the public